postcss/postcss/README.md

 * [`postcss-fakeid`] transforms `#foo` IDs to attribute selectors `[id="foo"]`.
 * [`postcss-flexboxfixer`] unprefixes `-webkit-` only flexbox in legacy CSS.
 * [`postcss-gradientfixer`] unprefixes `-webkit-` only gradients in legacy CSS.
-* [`postcss-messages`] displays warning messages from other plugins right in your browser.
 * [`postcss-pseudo-elements-content`] automatically adds `content: ""`
   to `:before` and `:after`.
 * [`postcss-pxtorem`] converts pixel units to `rem`.
-* [`postcss-reporter`] logs warnings and other messages from other plugins in the console.
 * [`postcss-style-guide`] generates a style guide automatically.
 * [`rtlcss`] mirrors styles for right-to-left locales.
 * [`stylehacks`] removes CSS hacks based on browser support.